-As a vegetarian, I was nervous about moving to China.
-I’d been living in LA for the past six years, which is pretty much a vegetarian’s paradise.
+As a vegetarian, I was nervous about moving to teach English In China.
+I'd been living in LA for the past six years, which is pretty much a vegetarian's paradise.
 I had no fewer than four vegetarian restaurants within easy walking distance of my apartment.
 I had a feeling China might be different.

 Before making the move, I did what anyone would do when making a major life decision: I consulted the internet.
 Unfortunately, the internet wasn't quite as helpful as I expected.
 Even though I found a ton of articles and blog entries on vegetarianism in China, they all disagreed.
 Some people said it's really easy, other people said it's next to impossible.
 Many people said that Chinese people don't understand vegetarianism.